jacebrowning/gitman/docs/interfaces/plugin.md

 # Git Plugin

-GDM offers a simplified version of the [command-line interface](cli.md) in the form of a plugin for Git.
+`gdm` offers a simplified version of the [command-line interface](cli.md) in the form of a plugin for Git.

 ## Install